developerPCR/panda-core-dev-docu-PCR/docs/plus/cookies.md

 # Cookies GDPR Ready

-We have also included an automatic popup which allows the user to accept the cookies.
+<h2>We have also included an automatic popup which allows the user to accept the cookies. </h2>

 **Why Cookie Consent Necessary?** 🤷‍♂️🍪